-The TOE GeNUGate Firewall 7.0 is used to control the connections and data transfer between different networks, where each network has different security needs and different threat levels for the other networks.
-GeNUGate 7.0 Z is a combination of an application level gateway (ALG) and a packet filter (PFL), which are implemented on two different systems.
+The TOE genugate firewall 8.0 is used to control the connections and data transfer between different networks, where each network has different security needs and different threat levels for the other networks. genugate 8.0 Z is a combination of an application level gateway (ALG) and a packet filter (PFL), which are implemented on two different systems.
 It is thus a two-tiered firewall for connections into the internal network.
-The network connection between ALG and PFL is a cross cable.